-How to Install RPM Fusion on Fedora 39/38/37 Linux
+How to Install RPM Fusion on Fedora 40 or 39

-Step 1: Update Fedora Linux
+Update Fedora Linux Before RPM Fusion Installation

-Before proceeding with the installation of RPM Fusion repositories, it’s essential to ensure that your Fedora Linux system is up-to-date.
+Before installing RPM Fusion repositories, ensuring that your Fedora Linux system is up-to-date is essential.
 This helps prevent potential conflicts and ensures good system maintenance.
-To update your Fedora Linux system, open the terminal and execute the following command:

 sudo dnf upgrade --refresh